Lord Our Righteousness Church: Investigation

 The initial charges refer to Bent having inappropriately touched three minor girls in 2006 and 2007.
 According to the state Department of Public Safety, one of the girls no longer lives in the community.Church leader arrested on sex charges in northeast N.M.
 May 6, 2008, Associated Press report in the Washington Post.
 Accessed May 7, 2008.

 Bent also freely admits having sexual intercourse multiple times with his son's wife.
 Both he and his son state that "God forced Michael" to commit this act of consummation.
 Bent asserts that though he lay "naked with virgins" and the virgins asked him for sex, he refused.

-A June 17 update from Bent's web site and other news reports state that New Mexico authorities released one of the young women previously taken from the compound from state custody.
+A June 17 update from Bent's website and other news reports state that New Mexico authorities released one of the young women previously taken from the compound from state custody.

 Both the prosecution and the defense excused one judge in the case.
 Union County Judge Gerald E. Baca was appointed the case on July 2, 2008.
 The jury trial started November 17, 2008.